-The College has a strong foothold in South East London as a specialist sixth form provider, educating some 2,200 students across three sites.
+The College has a strong foothold in South East London as a specialist sixth form provider, educating some 2,100 students across three sites.
 It has successfully taken on two failing 16-18 schools ensuring their future by improving outcomes and establishing financial stability.
-This is a work in progress and in the next two years the structures and processes established as a three site institution will continue to be consolidated and strengthened.